mikelevins/bard/0.4/doc/bard.md

 **variables** and **constants** are names that refer to values.
 A variable is a name whose associated value can be changed by program code.
 A constant is one whose associated value can't be changed.

-Like other Lisps, and unlike most programming languages, Bard uses ordinary Bard values to name variables.
-These values are called **symbols**.
+The name of a variable is a **symbol**.
 Here are a few examples of symbols:

     +
     <fixnum>
     Integer

 Each of these symbols is the name of a module variable in Bard.

-A symbol doesn't have to be the name of a variable, and you can use symbols for other purposes but their most common use is to name variables.

 When the Bard evaluator encounters a symbol it automatically assumes it's the name of a variable.
 It tries to find a defined variable whose name is the symbol, and returns the value of that variable as the value of the symbol.